amilajack/eslint-plugin-flowtype-errors/readme.md

 ## Planned Implementations
 * Add more extensive tests
-* Run flow minimal amount of times
+* Run flow minimal amount of times for faster linting
+* Custom formatting of flow error messages
+* Enable rules to allow and disallow specific flow errors